NIRALUser/CIVILITY/README.md

 #CIVILITY

+Cloud Based Interactive Visualization of Tractography Brain Connectome (CIVILITY) is an interactive visualization tool of brain connectome in the web.

+CIVILITY is a web application and has mainly 2 components.

+- CIVILITY-visualization ; front end of the application.
+This is a circle plot of the brain connectivity using the method of visualization : Hierarchical Edge Bundling.
+The graphic visualization of the brain connectivity is generated using Data Driven Documents (D3.js).

-CIVILITY (cloud based Interractive Visualization of Tractography Brain Connectome) is a HAPI plugins used to visualized easily brain connectomes within an interactive web interface.
-This plugin configured with the HAPI plugin execution-server launches tractography scripts on a computing grid and uses a database to store data.
-The brain connectome is computed with a probabilistic tractography method (FSL tools) using surfaces as seeds.
+- CIVILITY-tractography ; analysis pipeline.
+The analysis of the brain connectome is computed with a probabilistic method (FSL tools) using surfaces as seeds.
+Main steps of the pipeline are :
+  * bedpostX (FSL): Fitting of the probabilistic diffusion model on corrected data (by default number of tensors = 2 )
+  * ExtractLabelSurfaces : creation label surfaces (ASCII files) from a VTK surface containing labels formations.
+  * Creation of a seeds list : text file listing all path of labels surfaces created by ExtractLabelSurfaces tool
+  * probtrackx2 (FSL): compute tractography according to the seeds list created.

+CIVILITY performs the brain connectivity analysis in remote computing grids where the CIVILITY-tractography pipeline is deployed.
+CIVILITY uses clusterpost (https://github.com/NIRALUser/clusterpost) to submit the jobs to the computing grid.

+NOTE: clusterpost
+clusterpost is a server application providing a REST api to submit jobs in remote computing grids using.
+Data transfer, job execution and monitoring are all handled by clusterpost.
+The front end of CIVILITY submits tasks to clusterpost and retrieves the results when they are finished.

 See documentation in Documentation/ directory.